HybridDog/chatcommand_delays/README.md

 setting about 2.5 mio nodes may take longer for you, I use my own worldedit modifications
 ![I'm a screenshot!](https://cloud.githubusercontent.com/assets/3192173/15223716/1dbe7632-1876-11e6-9f1c-1e8178b11e96.png)

-It works with every chatcommand, e.g. the one of function delayer:
+It works with every chatcommand, e.g. the one of cave_lighting:
 ![I'm a screenshot!](https://cloud.githubusercontent.com/assets/3192173/15223395/7e263b42-1874-11e6-864a-98c18ff9df00.png)

 If you got ideas or found bugs, please tell them to me.